lexym/sdk_php/docs/classes/ApiContext.md

 `APIContext` represents the set of client identifiers that you need to pass with API calls.

-**TIP:** both saving and restoring the context can be done without any arguments.
+**💡 TIP:** both saving and restoring the context can be done without any arguments.
 In this case the context will be saved to/restored from the bunq.conf file in the same folder with your script.

 ## Functions